 Devote yourselves to prayer, keeping alert in it with an attitude of thanksgiving;Colossians 4:2(NASB)

-Prayer is not sitting for a few minutes with hands folded and eye shut tight.
+Prayer is not sitting for a few minutes with hands folded, and eyes shut tight.
 Prayer is the tool we have been given to prepare us for the work God has called us to do and to ensure that we are well-prepared when faced with a crisis.
 Prayer is not meant to be saved for a rainy day or only used in an emergency.
-Prayer is our life-line to the Lord and we should develop an attitude of ceaseless prayer.
+Prayer is our lifeline to the Lord and we should develop an attitude of ceaseless prayer.

-During Christ's ordeal in Gethsemane, a number of the disciples fell asleep when their prayer support would have been so welcome, and they had to be admonished to "watch and prayer - that ye enter not into temptation".
+During Christ's ordeal in Gethsemane, a number of the disciples fell asleep when their prayer support would have been so welcome, and they had to be admonished to, "watch and pray - that ye enter not into temptation."
 We live in fallen bodies with an inherent sin nature and hindering the prayer-life of the saints is a top priority for the enemy of our soul.
-"Keep alert in prayer" we are all charged, "Watch and pray, with an attitude of thanksgiving"
+"Keep alert in prayer," we are all charged, "Watch and pray, with an attitude of thanksgiving."

-Heavenly Father, we bless You for Your grace and mercy to us.
+Heavenly Father, I bless You for Your grace and mercy to us.
 Thank You that I have the right to lay at Your feet my own needs and those of others.
-Increase my understanding of the great privilege of prayer, that has been granted to me and all Your children, and I pray that I increasingly devote my life to You in prayer, praise, and grateful thanks in Jesus' name - this I ask in Jesus' name, AMEN.
+Increase my understanding of the great privilege of prayer that has been granted to me and all Your children, and I pray that I increasingly devote my life to You in prayer, praise, and grateful thanks.
+This I ask in Jesus' name, AMEN.